By Paavi Kulshreshth

-Brookings India is co-organising a seminar on Governance Structures and Private Sector Engagement in Health Sector in India with the World Health Organization and Global Health Histories, University of York.
+- On October 21, 2019, Brookings India co-organised a development seminar on Governance Structures and Private Sector Engagement in Health Sector in India with the World Health Organization’s Centre for Global Health Histories, University of York.

 To subscribe or manage your subscriptions to our top event topic lists, please visit our event topics page.